Most and Least Expensive Cars to Insure in 2026: Complete Guide

 Shop Aggressively and Switch When It Makes Sense

 Loyalty doesn't always pay in auto insurance.
-Switching providers is one of the most effective ways to lower your rate, with comparison shopping saving drivers $300–$800+ annually.
-With car insurance rates stabilizing in 2026 after years of double-digit increases — the national projected increase is now less than 1% — this is an ideal window to shop around and lock in a better deal.
+Switching providers is one of the most effective ways to lower your rate.
+With car insurance rates stabilizing in 2026 — the national projected increase is now less than 1%, the smallest since 2022 — and insurer competition intensifying, this is an ideal window to shop around.
+Among major carriers, State Farm has announced rate reductions averaging ~10% across 40 states and a $5 billion customer dividend, reshaping the competitive landscape significantly.
 Check out the best cheap car insurance options to start comparing top-rated carriers side by side.

 Stack Every Discount You Qualify For